Gameye/gameye-sdk-php/README.md

 ]);
 ```

-_After creating the match, the match details are available via the `GetMatchState` function._
+_After creating the match, the match details will be available via the `GetMatchState` function._

 Get a list of all available games we support.